 Have you ever wanted to play with the clouds?
-This fun rain cloud in jar science experiement will give you and your children the chance to do just that — at least in part.
+This fun rain cloud in jar science experiment will give you and your children the chance to do just that — at least in part.

 These shaving cream rain clouds will get your children excited about weather science and leave them wanting more!
-This is the perfect introduction or conclusion to your science unit on weather, storms, the water cycle or ecosystems.
+This is the perfect introduction or conclusion to your science unit on weather, storms, the water cycle, or ecosystems.

 >> See the other weather activities for kids here.

-This rain cloud in jar experiment is super simple and super easy.
+This rain cloud in a jar experiment is super simple and super easy.
 And the result is amazing!
 So it will capture the attention of both younger and older children.
 So before we go into how to make a rain cloud in a jar, let’s go over some resources you may want, to take advantage of your children’s new interest in weather.

 Recommended Weather Books for Kids

 There’s nothing like a good book to help kids learn.
 And these are some of our favorites for teaching about weather and rain.
-Follow along with National Geographic’s fantastic line up of education books for kids, or try one of the cute stories on rainy weather, rainbows and having fun in the rain.
+Follow along with National Geographic’s fantastic lineup of education books for kids, or try one of the cute stories on rainy weather, rainbows, and having fun in the rain.
 What will be on your list today?

 Worm Weather (Penguin Core Concepts)Rain Boy: (Kindness Books for Kids and Children, Teaching Empathy, Inclusion, and Diversity)Singing in the RainNational Geographic Readers: WeatherNational Geographic Kids Ultimate Weatherpedia: The most complete weather reference everNational Geographic Little Kids First Big Book of Weather (National Geographic Little Kids First Big Books)